- The Young Property Lawyers’ Forum (YPLF) is an informal network for junior and senior property lawyers.

 Publication of conference proceedings

-- The YPLF-organisers will try to edit and publish the conference papers in a book.
+- The YPLF organizers will try to edit and publish the conference papers in a book.
 The book is edited by the junior property lawyers and not seniors, to gain valuable book editing experience.

 - Senior property lawyers can of course contribute to the book.